-You’ve gotta adore any place on the ground or in the sky where someone brings you a glass of $120 a bottle champagne with a smile.
-If you don’t, this author writer would love to trade lives.
-Or, on second thought, perhaps not.
-For their premier lounge offering out of London Heathrow home turf, British Airways is striving for excellence, and they’re getting close with their updated Concorde First Class Lounge.
+You’ve gotta adore any place on the ground or in the sky where someone brings you not only a glass of $120 a bottle champagne with a smile, but one that’s actually delicious.
+For their premier lounge offering out of home turn at London Heathrow, British Airways is striving for excellence, and they’re getting closer with their updated Concorde First Class Lounge.
 Here’s what things are like inside…

 For starters – guests now arrive via the industry standard “First Wing”.
 This fast track check in and security offering is legitimately exciting, generally clocking five minutes from terminal entrance to lounge.
 Once inside, the most immediately noticeable change is the quirky lamps.
 While there’s nothing wrong with quintessential British refinement, it’s fun to see more playful touches.